appdevgbb/azure-schema-registry/README.md

 ## Console application settings

-Settings for both the consumer and producer applications are stored in a local `App.config` file.
-The structure is as follows:
+Settings for both the consumer and producer applications are stored in a local `App.config` file:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>